 - Meet the Color Wheel: Start learning about color and how designers use it to attract audiences.

 - Pick a Palette: Learn how to pick good color schemes that all audiences can appreciate, and how to change color schemes on websites in this follow-up to the Meet the Color Wheel activity.

 - Secret Sculpture: Practicing Communication: Boost your communication skills with a team sculpture challenge.

-- Telling the Story of Your Success: Develop skills and habits that make documenting and demonstrating work part of the creative process.
+- Typography: Designing Fonts: Develop skills and habits that make documenting and demonstrating work part of the creative process.

 On Mouse Create, youth ages 13 and older have the opportunity to earn digital badges through Credly to recognize their accomplishments, which they can share on social media networks and college applications.

 Mouse Design League is a design and technology program in which members create inventions to make a positive impact on the lives of others.
 Design League members develop creativity, problem solving, and collaboration skills, and build confidence in designing technology with purpose.